-1. Turn the ignition switch ON (II) to display the time.
+the ignition switch ON (II) to ay the time.

-- Press and hold the H button until the hour advances to the desired time. - Press and hold the M button until the numbers advance to the desired time.
+- 2. Press and hold the H button until the hour advances to the desired time - the numbers advance to the desired time.
 You can use R to quickly set the time to the nearest hour.
 If the displayed time is before the half hour, pressing R sets the clock back to the previous hour.
 If the displayed time is after the half hour, pressing R sets the clock forward to the beginning of the next hour.